kuldeepsingh99/istio-service-mesh/README.md

 [Click here to download PPT](https://drive.google.com/open?id=1i2KQ4A0OT00gLaLD4G3Z1WpJxVFE98kt)

-We have two microserice Customer and practice.
+We have two microserice **Customer** and **practice**.

 Customer microservice calls the practice microservice.

 [Customer](https://hub.docker.com/repository/docker/kuldeep99/customer) and [practice](https://hub.docker.com/repository/docker/kuldeep99/practice) images are pulled from docker hub.

-One version of customer and four version of practice microservice are deployed to cluster.
+One version of customer (V1) and four version of practice (V1,V2 and V3) microservice are deployed to cluster.

 In this example we will see how to configure [customer](https://github.com/kuldeepsingh99/servicemesh/blob/master/istio/customer-service.yaml) and [practice](https://github.com/kuldeepsingh99/servicemesh/blob/master/istio/prac-service.yaml) yaml files.
-Setting up classic load balancer and access microservice in browser
+Setting up classic load balancer and access microservice in browser.

+We also need to apply to apply [routing rules](https://github.com/kuldeepsingh99/servicemesh/blob/master/istio/default-destination-rule_v1_v2_v3.yaml) and [Customer Gateway & Virtual Service](https://github.com/kuldeepsingh99/servicemesh/blob/master/istio/customer-gatway.yaml)

 ## Domain setting ##

 [Click here to download PPT](https://drive.google.com/open?id=1EXpRpp-AtyJR_Njm2-KiPXLNqUimlM4c)

-How to set public domai in Route53 and map it with Load balancer and accessing the microservice with public domain
+In this we will see how to set public domain in Route53 and map it with Load balancer and finally accessing the microservice with public domain.

 ## Monitirong with prometheus & graphana ##